Skip Navigation Links

 Limit: Risky: When using this Ability Set's traits and SFX, both 1 and 2 on your dice count as opportunities (but only 1's are excluded from the results).

-Master Elementalist (Jainist)
+Master Elementalist (Sha'ir)

 Summoning: d10